Dulme8556/Dulme8556/README.md

 ## Hello!
-I'm 17-years-old student. <br />
+I'm 18-years-old developer from Finland. <br />
-Currently studying Information and Communication Technology at Gradia. <br />
+Graduated at Information and Communication Technology at Gradia. <br />
 I am a fast learner and quickly adapt to new tasks and technologies.
 In my free time, I enjoy playing games with my friends.
 I am efficient in my work and always eager to develop new skills.